|Name: Apache Camp (FR4421)||Author's Rating:|

 For more information and pictures, see Arizona Back Country Adventures website.

 Not much to go over here.
 It's short and there's no options once you get started.
-Exit off Mt.
+There's a small parking area just off Mt.
 Lemmon's Control Road at Waypoint 001.
 You will immediately head down a fairly steep hill onto FR4421.

 You'll see Apache Camp on the right (and a place to turn around) once you get near the bottom (and before the wash).
 I walked along the trail through the wash.
 I don't believe it goes anywhere and was extremely overgrown (at least for vehicles to get through).